Since 2019

 “Alata” — the Yoruba word for one who sells pepper.
 Bold, essential, made for the people.

-After years working in London kitchens, Taiwo realised his community needed a place.
-A real Nigerian restaurant where you could sit down, eat proper food, feel at home — without dressing up or spending a fortune.
+After fifteen years working in London kitchens, he opened Alata on Beckton Road in 2019.
+The idea was simple: a Nigerian restaurant where you could sit down, eat proper food, and feel at home — without dressing up or spending a fortune.
+No fusion.
+No watered-down spice for nervous palates.
+Just Nigerian food, cooked the way it has always deserved to be.

-— Chef Taiwo Adeyemi
+— Chef Taiwo

 The People Behind the Fire